Aurora Police Officer: 'I Am Leaving Colorado For ... Less Communism'

 AURORA, Colo.
 (CBS4) – An Aurora police officer, Daniel Bertelson, sent a department-wide email this month as he announced his retirement, offering some barbs and harsh assessments of the current climate for law enforcement.

-“I am leaving Colorado for palm trees and less communism,” wrote Bertelson, who spent 16 years with the Aurora Police Department.READ MORE: University Of Colorado Professors Call For Indoor Air Quality Standards To Prevent Future Pandemics
+“I am leaving Colorado for palm trees and less communism,” wrote Bertelson, who spent 16 years with the Aurora Police Department.READ MORE: Karen Garner Arrest: 2 Former Loveland Police Officers, Austin Hopp & Daria Jalali, Turn Themselves In

 “Try to ignore the politicians and media,” he wrote to his colleagues.
 “They know nothing of this profession or honor; they’re self-serving con artists, well-dressed pimps and prostitutes at best.”

 The number of officers leaving APD has been increasing in recent years, jumping more than 60% from 2019 to 2020.
-That comes as the city is also seeing rising crime rates, a trend seen in other Colorado cities and across the country.READ MORE: Karen Garner Arrest: 2 Former Loveland Police Officers, Austin Hopp & Daria Jalali, Turn Themselves In
+That comes as the city is also seeing rising crime rates, a trend seen in other Colorado cities and across the country.READ MORE: Child Tax Credit: How Much Will Your Monthly Check Be?

 Bertelson wrote that he had been honored to serve as an Aurora officer and thanked his colleagues for their advice, kind words, support and friendship.